Skills needed for filmmaking

 Eight skills needed for filmmaking

 There are many complex aspects involved in the career of a successful freelance filmmaker.
-A filmmaker needs a wide foundation of a range of skills and abilities.
-For example, if an initial enquiry is very limited in specific detail, the task of any filmmaker is to use their knowledge and skills to fully interpret any brief in the most appropriate creative and technical manner to the satisfaction of the brief and client.
-My perspective of the most important skills needed for filmmaking can be defined into eight categories.
+A filmmaker needs a broad foundation of skills and abilities.
+For example, if an initial enquiry is very limited in detail, the task of any filmmaker is to use their knowledge and skills to fully interpret the brief in the most appropriate creative and technical manner, to the satisfaction of the brief and the client.
+My perspective on the most important skills needed for filmmaking can be defined into eight categories.

 1. Personality: